m3tac1ph4r/Notes/DSA_imp/Graphs/Topological_Sort_BFS(Kahn's Algo).md

 Essentially, Kahn’s algorithm works by keeping track of the number of incoming edges into each node (indegree)

-1. FInd the indegrees for all vertex.
+1. Find the indegrees for all vertex.
 2. Then insert all the node which are having indegree 0.
 3. Store the front node of queue in the variable name front and insert into the ans array.
 4. Then find neighbour of queue[front] and decrease the indegree of neighbours.
 If indegree of neighour is 0 then insert into the queue else move on